-17. Protect natural habitats and take opportunities to enhance biodiversity through Biodiversity Net Gain, the creation of new habitats and by improving and extending wildlife corridors.

-18. Secure development which has regard to its impact on the local environment and is resilient to the consequences of climate change, including flood risk, air quality, health, overheating and drought.

-19. Promote opportunities for low net zero carbon and energy efficient heat and power, for both new and existing development.

-20. Make efficient use of natural resources, including the implementation of sustainable design and construction techniques, whole life cycle carbon emission considerations, the prudent use of minerals, and the effective minimisation and management of waste.

-21. Protect and enhance Green and Blue Infrastructure, strategic green corridors, green space, and areas of important landscape character, taking the opportunity to improve their quality, connectivity and accessibility through the development process.
+- 17. Protect natural habitats and enhance biodiversity through Biodiversity Net Gain, the creation of new habitats and by improving and extending wildlife corridors. - 18.
+Secure development which has regard to its impact on the local environment and is resilient to the consequences of climate change, including flood risk, air quality, health, overheating and drought. - 19.
+Promote net zero carbon and energy efficient heat and power, for both new and existing development. - 20.
+Make efficient use of natural resources, including the implementation of sustainable design and construction techniques, whole life cycle carbon emission considerations, the prudent use of minerals, and the effective minimisation and management of waste. - 21.
+Protect and enhance Green and Blue Infrastructure, strategic green corridors, green space, and areas of important landscape character, taking the opportunity to improve their quality, connectivity and accessibility through the development process.